- Forms &

 3) Completed less than 365 days of full-time curricular practical training (CPT)

-4) Applied within 60 days of completing their program (*ISS recommends 90 days prior to desired start date)
+4) Applied within 60 days of completing their program (*ISS recommends 90 days prior to program end date)

 5) Employment within the completed field of study (*no employment offer needed at time of application)

-Students may apply up to 90 days before their desired OPT start date, but NO LATER THAN 60 days beyond their graduation date or the end date of their I-20 (whichever is earlier).
+Students may apply up to 90 days before their program end date (graduation date).
 Since OPT must be obtained from USCIS, students are encouraged to plan ahead and file applications timely.
 If an OPT application is received by USCIS more than 60 days after the program completion date, the student will not be eligible for OPT.

 Students interested in applying for OPT should:

 If a student is outside Rochester and is unable to make an appointment to file OPT, all application materials should be mailed/FedEx’d to the International Student Services office.
-The student should also include a memo with their materials, with the following information: student’s first and last name, RIT ID #, current mailing address, phone number, non-RIT email address, and desired OPT start date.
-The ISS Advisor will assist the student through email, phone, and fax to complete the application.
+The student should also include the Out of Area OPT Checklist with their application materials.

 Once the OPT application is approved, students are allowed to travel both within the U.S. and abroad.
 While traveling on OPT, students must carry the following documents: